Builderbot2000/Dungeon-Maze/README.md

 - You must kill all monsters in order to win
 - Features randomly generated mazes on every bootup, as well as monsters with simple AI
-- Based on a object-oriented framework that can support extensive modding.
+- Based on a object-oriented framework that can support extensive modifications.

 # Authors
 - Kevin Tang (301357455)